DBT Mindfulness skills help with:

 B, Scheduling a short walk after work to improve mood

-As Pam finds herself overwhelmed by emotional distress and increasingly disconnected from her immediate experience, which DBT Skill should they use?
+As Pam finds herself overwhelmed by emotional distress and increasingly disconnected from her immediate experience, which DBT Skill should they use in the moment?

 a.
 Emotional regulation